 Collectively, these methods provide the foundation for the strategic direction of a product concept, incorporating brand positioning, proposition and essence.

-So, if you’d like to discuss how I can help you your products fly off the shelves, call or email for a chat.
+If you’d like to discuss how I can help you through consumer research, call or email for a chat.

-Take a look at Brand Acceleration for some insights into how I launch new food and drink products.
+Take a look at Brand Acceleration for some insights into how I optimise food development activity.

 And take a look at BoomBod as an example of my work.